Palkovsky/me/content/posts/2025/ebpf-lsm-synchronous-execution-prevention.md

 ...
 ```

-The union holds a single pointer (union, duh...) to a hook.
+The union holds a pointer to a hook.
 The macro expands to:

 ```c
 union security_list_options {